Cold Extremities Could Signal Compounded Symptoms

 For those just beginning with water treading, I recommend that a large tub be placed in the bathtub or shower and filled with cold tap water, ankle deep.
 In most urban homes or offices, the temperature of water from the cold faucet isn’t actually very cold.
 In fact, while running a hand under the tap, one concludes that the water is almost lukewarm.
 However, the experience that one feels when water treading in this same lukewarm/cool water is intensely cold.
 For those especially sensitive to cold, beginning with lukewarm water and gradually reducing the temperature till the water in the tub is cold may aid the apprehension about the shock of cold water.
 In any case, the first experience should be a mild dose of water ankle deep at a temperature that is not too shocking to the system.
 To optimize the effects of water treading, I recommend increasing the amount of water in the tub, gradually adding more until the level of water reached the knees.
 A last reminder: while immersed in the cold water continue walking for at least one or two minutes.

 The reaction of the body to cold water is quite apparent on the surface of the skin.
-When cold water touches the skin, blanching can observed as blood retreats to the core or the interior of the body and away from the skin.
+When cold water touches the skin, blanching can be observed as blood retreats to the core or the interior of the body and away from the skin.
 The capillaries spasm allowing for the blood to move to the interior.
 The spasm lasts about 60 to 90 seconds and the capillaries relax, resulting in a change in the colour of the skin.